 Free school meals and Child Benefit

 Many more families will now qualify for free school meals.
 Of course, children in Reception, Year 1 and Year 2 can get free school lunches anyway, but certain people are entitled to free meals for older children.
 And if those older children are off school because of coronavirus, they should get a meal provided by the school to have at home.
+Getting free school meals can be a useful qualification for other support too, so if you qualify, it’s worth applying whatever the age of your children.
 Citizens Advice explains how it all works here.